Sierra wildflower cards

 The Cardinal or Scarlet Monkeyflower (Erythranthe cardinalis) is closely related to the California Blushing and Lewis’s Monkeyflowers.
 The tunnel-like yellow throats of the latter monkeyflowers are perfect for bee pollinators.
 In contrast, the backward-bending, red-orange petals, exposed stigma, and anthers of the Cardinal Monkeyflower are appropriate for hummingbirds.
 Pollinator preference for specific flower color and shape prevents closely related species from interbreeding.

 Several plants within the Erythranthe genus have yellow flowers with the basic flower shape depicted in the photograph above.
 The flower is two-lipped, with the top two petals forming the upper lip and three lower petals forming the bottom lip.
 The lower petal is the largest, has two humped ridges, and forms a landing pad for pollinators.
 The landing pad is hairy and has variable red spots.
-Here, four species with this flower structure and occurring in the Sierra are compared.
+Here, five species with this flower structure and occurring in the Sierra are compared.

 Large Mountain Monkeyflower (Erythranthe tilingii) is a summer-blooming plant that grows above 4,500 feet along streams and in wet meadows.
 Plants may be solitary up to 14 inches tall or spread by rhizomes to form mats.
 Opposite leaves may or may not be toothed.
 The yellow corolla may be as large as 1.5 inches, with or without red dots on the lower lip.
 Flower stems originate independently at nodes and do not share a flower stalk.

-Seep or Common Yellow Monkeyflower (Erythranthe guttata) is similar to Large Mountain Monkeyflower.
-Both plants are perennials with similar leaf and flower shapes.
-Seep Monkeyflower can be found at lower elevations, has a longer bloom time, grows taller, over two feet, and has smaller flowers, usually less than one inch.
+Seep Monkeyflower can be found at lower elevations than Large Mountain Monkeyflower, has a longer bloom time, grows taller, over two feet, and has smaller flowers, usually less than one inch.
 The most definitive distinguishing feature is that the Seep Monkeyflower has multiple flowers attached to a central stalk (raceme).

 The Small-leaved Monkeyflower (Erythranthe microphylla) resembles a miniature version of the Seep Monkeyflower and grows in similar wet locations, such as moist meadows and seeps.
 Unlike the Seep Monkeyflower, the Small-leaved Monkeyflower is an annual and lacks rhizomes.